Enable everyone in your organization to access their data in the cloud — no code required.

 Use the standard ADO.NET procedures for databinding to provide bidirectional access to Redshift data from controls in the Visual Studio toolbox.
 This article demonstrates a graphical approach using wizards in Visual Studio, as well as how to databind with only a few lines of code.

-DataBinding enables bidirectional access to data from UI controls.
-You can use the CData ADO.NET Provider for Redshift to easily databind Redshift data to Windows Forms and Web controls in Visual Studio.
-This article shows how to use wizards to databind Redshift data to a chart that reflects any changes.
-The code walk-through section shows how to create a chart in 10 lines of code.
+DataBinding facilitates two-way interaction with data through UI controls.
+Using the CData ADO.NET Provider for Redshift streamlines the process of binding Redshift data to Windows Forms and Web controls within Visual Studio.
+In this article, we will demonstrate using wizards to establish a binding between Redshift data and a chart that dynamically updates.
+Additionally, the code walk-through section will guide you through the creation of a chart using just 10 lines of code.

 DataBind to a Chart